bastimeyer/dayz-linux-cli-launcher/README.md

 ## Important notes

 In order for the game to actually run on Linux via Proton, the [`vm.max_map_count`][vm.max_map_count] kernel parameter needs to be increased, because otherwise the game will freeze while loading the main menu or after playing for a couple of minutes.
-Some custom kernels like TK-Glitch for example already increase this value from its [default value of `64*1024-6`][vm.max_map_count-default] to `512*1024`, but even this won't work reliably.
+Some custom kernels like TK-Glitch for example already increase this value from its [default value of `64*1024-6`][vm.max_map_count-default] to [`512*1024`][tkg-kernel-patch], but even this won't work reliably.
 Increasing it to `1024*1024` seems to work.

 ```sh
 ​sudo sysctl -w vm.max_map_count=1048576
 ```

-or applied permanently:
+Or apply it permanently:

 ```sh
 ​echo 'vm.max_map_count=1048576' | sudo tee /etc/sysctl.d/vm.max_map_count.conf